 UK airports serve locations around the globe.
 Heathrow, in particular, is a global hub, where passengers take connecting flights to hundreds of different destinations.
-Wherever you work in an airport, you’re going to meet a broad and diverse range of people on a daily basis.
+Wherever you work in an airport, you’re going to meet a variety of people on a daily basis.
 If you’re interested in different cultures around the world, an airport is the perfect location for you to work.

 As an English speaker, you’ll be at a distinct advantage when applying for a job in the airline industry.
 English is the most widely spoken language in the world and is the official language of air travel.
 All pilots, flight crews and air traffic controllers must pass an English proficiency test before commencing work.
 If you work inside an airport terminal, you’ll also regularly get customer requests for help with their English.